even4void/aliquote/content/post/stata-postgresql-mac-os-x.md

 myodbc5                          | /usr/local/lib/libmyodbc5w.so
 ```

-For PostgreSQL, things were supposed to be a bit more complicated if we refer to this blog post: [ODBC on OSX 10.7 for Postgresql is broke……a suggested fix](http://www.feeny.org/odbc-on-osx-for-postgresql-is-broke-a-suggested-fix/).
+For PostgreSQL, things were supposed to be a bit more complicated if we refer to this blog post: [ODBC on OSX 10.7 for Postgresql is broken: a suggested fix](http://www.feeny.org/odbc-on-osx-for-postgresql-is-broke-a-suggested-fix/).
 But wait, aren't we all working on a BSD platform with all GNU tools?
 I first tried to compile `psqlodbc-09.01.0200` from PostgreSQL [File browser](http://www.postgresql.org/ftp/odbc/versions/src/).

 ```
 $ ./configure --with-iodbc